iLynette/sheCodes-capstone/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Thanks to Cindy Shin whose design of cc global summit 2015 was used.
-- Inspiration
-- etc

 ## 📝 License